hARTslane curated projects

 ‘Between Art and Reality’ brought together a group of Designers who work within the built environment mainly through the theory of Interior or Interventional design.
 Their engagement with the built environment is revealed in their art making, through working in response to a brief or circumstance.

-Featuring: Richard Blurton, Kevin Brennan, Stephen Donald, Ben Kelly, Michael Marriott, Elena Massucco, Pat Meagher, Susan Minter, Sigrun Sverrisdottir, Gerard Taylor, Ben Wilson and Howard Bates.
+Featuring: Richard Blurton, Kevin Brennan, Stephen Donald, Ben Kelly, Michael Marriott, Elena Massucco, Pat Meagher, Susan Minter, Sigrun Sverrisdottir, Gerard Taylor, Jonathan Tuckey, Ben Wilson and Howard Bates.

 Curated by Sigrun Sverrisdottir and Kevin Brennan.